 Theory of Comparative Advantage

-Comparative advantage was first described by David Ricardo who explained it in his 1817 book “On the Principles of Political Economy and Taxation” He used an example involving England and Portugal.
+Comparative advantage was first described by David Ricardo in his 1817 book “On the Principles of Political Economy and Taxation” He used an example involving England and Portugal.
 Ricardo noted Portugal could produce both wine and cloth with less labour than England.

 However, England was relatively better at producing cloth.
 Therefore, it made sense for England to export cloth and import wine from Portugal.